 That’s when crafty beekeepers use a little deception method and perform what’s referred to as a hive split so that both the bees and beekeepers get what they want.

-Regardless of how you split a beehive, to be successful, there are several factors you must first understand which will significantly impact the likelihood of your split being successful.
+Regardless of how you split a beehive, to be successful, there are several factors you must first understand.
+These factors will significantly impact the likelihood of your split being successful.

-Whenever you create a new colony from an existing colony, you make a split.
+Whenever you create a new colony from an existing colony, you split the hive.

-3 Primary Reasons Why Beekeepers Split Their Colonies
+3 Primary Reasons Why Beekeepers Need To Split A Hive With or Without A New Queen

 1. Swarm Prevention